CALL’s mission is to raise environmental awareness and promote the sustainable development of urban communities through the arts.

-CALL’s artist-led initiatives:
+All of CALL’s initiatives:

-CALL // Core Programs
+CALL // Core Initiatives

 CALL/WALKS: CALL identifies artists committed to addressing environmental issues and locates appropriate science or other expert partners to work with them.
 These collaborative teams engage the public ‘on the street’ in WALKS that raise awareness of the unseen and threatened aspects of their environment.
 CALL posts videos of the WALKS on its website to reveal the wide array of ideas that are emerging from these public conversations.

 CALL/WORKSHOPS: Complementing the WALKS are WORKSHOPS, which are designed to facilitate more in-depth conversations between artists and community members.
 They explore local environmental challenges and create a springboard for arts & design-based projects to generate new ideas and strategies.
 The WORKSHOPS include 30-40 community representatives and approximately four teams comprised of artists/designers & scientists/experts.
-All participants – community members, artists, designers, and scientists – are paid an honorarium of $100 each.

 CALL/PROPOSALS: Following the WORKSHOPS CALL commission’s PROPOSALS from participating artists/designers to prepare concepts for new PROJECTS.
 The PROPOSALS lay out the concept scope, goals, science collaborators, intended community partners, site and logistical considerations, implementation timeline and budget.